February 2020 Review

-We are aware of at least one report in February 2019 of animal cruelty and/or death involving a gun:
+We are aware of at least eight reports in February 2020 of animal cruelty and/or death involving a gun, including:

 Sentences and Convictions

-We are aware of at least twenty-six reports in February 2019 of sentences and convictions for gun crime, including:
+We are aware of at least 39 reports in February 2020 of sentences and convictions for gun crime, including:

 Incidents by Weapon Type

 Many incidents involve the use of airguns*, Airsoft, imitation and BB guns, which do not require a licence and may not contain ammunition but are used by perpetrators to capitalise on the fear of victims who believe they are about to be shot.
 Traumatised victims are often unable to identify the weapons used.
 It is extremely difficult to distinguish between imitation and live-firing guns unless the weapons are fired and/or recovered, and, for this reason, guns involved in incidents frequently remain unidentified.

 Shotguns and rifles can be legally held by those granted a licence.
 Ultimately, legally-obtained guns in every country tend to find their way into the wrong hands, whether through theft corrupt gun dealers, and/or the failure of the licensing procedure to identify legal gun owners who pose a risk to themselves and/or others.

 Please see the endnote for further explanation of gun types and current legal status.